samvv/mage/README.md

 ```

 The conversion from the value to the type depends on which type is actually used.
-For example, the following table is used when targetting Python :
+For example, the following table is used when targeting Python:

 | Mage Type | Python Type | Code           |
 |-----------|-------------|----------------|